kaylai/VolFe-featurebranch/docs/code_structure.rst

 - Functions to build the models option dataframe, including the default options.

-- Functions to calculate solubility functions and equilibrium constants; fugacity coefficients; SCSS and SCAS; and melt density.
+- Functions to calculate solubility functions and equilibrium constants; fugacity coefficients; SCSS and SCAS; melt density; and isotope fractionation factors.

 - Functions to convert between *f*\ :sub:`O2` and Fe\ :sup:`3+`/Fe\ :sub:`T`, and *f*\ :sub:`O2` buffers.